 To apply for a loan, look at this page and decide which loan you would like to apply for.
 Then click on the appropriate link and follow the instructions.
 You can either download a form, print it, complete it and send it to us or, for a faster, less hassle option, download our Nivo app (if you don’t have it installed on your smartphone already) by clicking here and then requesting a loan that way.

 How can I pay money into my credit union account?

-You can pay into your credit union account by Standing Order, by Bank Transfer, by Payroll Deduction (click or tap this link for more information), by getting your benefits paid directly into your account, or at a Service Point by cash or cheque.
+You can pay into your credit union account by Standing Order, by Bank Transfer, by our Payroll Partners scheme (click or tap this link for more information), by getting your benefits paid directly into your account, or at a Service Point by cash or cheque.
 We currently do not accept Direct Debit payments.
 If paying by Standing Order or Bank Transfer, don’t forget to include your account number in the “Reference” field so we know which account to pay the money into.